 An open bowl provides a continuous supply of oxygen, never increasing the amount of LAB present and giving an environment that is ideal for the undesirable, aerobic bacteria to flourish and out-compete (read: kill) the LABs.
 A mason jar would not, either, as it has to be burped regularly to allow the building carbon dioxide to escape.
 When you use a mason jar alone, you MUST burp it to release the pressure so the jar doesn’t explode.
 Every time you burp it, you don’t create a vacuum.
 And you can’t re-tighten it fast enough to avoid the re-introduction of oxygen.
 That allows oxygen to rush into the vessel, starting the process all over again.
 Not burping the jar would cause explosions, as I have had happen in the past.
 An air-tight vessel with an air lock is the only way to see the LABs flourish.

 So, for those of us who ferment in Mason jars or other similar methods, we are probably not getting the true benefit of the LABs and over long-term use, could be causing more problems than good.
 Mason jars are not airtight, nor can they ever be airtight.
 From everything I’ve read, it is impossible.
-Based on the information KerryAnn has shared, the only two products on the market right now that truly meet the requirements for safe fermenting are the Pickl-It jars and the Harsch Fermenting Crocks.
+Based on the information KerryAnn has shared, there are only a couple vessels on the market that give you a truly anaerobic ferment.

 Why are LABs so important?